Dr. Nei of Sidney Kimmel Medical College of Thomas Jefferson University has no relevant relationships to disclose.)

 This article includes discussion of aura continua, simple partial status epilepticus, epileptic hallucination and illusions, prolonged autonomic and psychic phenomena, and subclinical status epilepticus.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Seizures with focal onset may begin with a somatosensory, special sensory, visceral, or experiential aura in up to 83%, depending on the localization of the epileptic discharge and on the accuracy of documentation.
-Typically, an aura lasts seconds to minutes, is stereotypic, and evolves to other ictal clinical features including loss of awareness.
-If an aura occurs in isolation, ie, is self-limited in time and without further progression, it is more appropriately called a focal-onset seizure without spread (“simple partial” in the older terminology).
-Rarely, such symptoms last hours to days (and, according to a report, exceptionally even years) and are then called “aura continua,” ie, represent a form of focal status epilepticus.
+Typically, an aura lasts seconds to minutes, is stereotyped, and evolves to other ictal clinical features, including loss of awareness.
+If an aura occurs in isolation, ie, is self-limited in time and without further progression, it is more appropriately called a focal-onset seizure without spread (“focal aware” seizures, according to the 2017 ILAE Classification of the Epilepsies).
+Rarely, such symptoms last hours to days (and rarely even years) and are then called “aura continua,” ie, represent a form of focal status epilepticus.
 As with epilepsia partialis continua, the motor counterpart to aura continua, the understanding of the nature of the aura continua in terms of exact pathophysiology awaits clarification.
 Animal experiments suggest that some neurochemical alterations, including galanin and other inhibitory peptides, might limit neuronal excitability in this peculiar epileptic manifestation.

 Historical note and terminology